looran/netmap/README.md

 	generate text output analysis about the network webserver.sh <input_data_directory>
-	start the webserver to generate an interactive graphical map of the network data_gathering/
+	start the webserver to generate an interactive graphical map of the network collectors/
-	example scripts for data gathering on local and remote hosts demo_data/
+	example scripts for data collection on local and remote hosts demo_data/
 	dummy system commands output and pcap traces for demo purposes and unit tests flask/